Tips For Parakeet Care and Bonding

 Parakeet Diets

-adding millet sprays or seed mixes as a treat will give them more variety.
+Parakeets are seed-eating birds, but a varied diet will help a pet bird get the proper nutrition.
+Diets formulated for parakeets like Kaytee Fiesta, Kaytee Forti-Diet ProHealth and Kaytee NutriSoft are ideal and adding spray millet as a treat will give them even more variety.
 Small amounts of finely chopped fruits, vegetables, and nuts are also great additions to a budgie's diet, and the bird should always have access to clean, fresh water.
 Do not overfeed your pet parakeet.
 These small birds don't require huge meals, and uneaten food can quickly spoil and cause illness.
 Obesity can be a problem with parakeets if the bird is overfed and doesn't get adequate exercise.

 Bonding And Playing With Your Parakeet

-Toys, playtime, and training are all essential parts of good parakeet care and exercise, which will help you create a personal bond with your pet.
-These social birds love interaction but can be shy and hesitant, especially when young.
-It is important to be patient and gentle with a parakeet, and as the bird grows accustomed to you and learns to trust you, even more interaction will be possible.
 Talking, whistling, and singing with your parakeet is a fine start to socialization, and using treats as motivation can help parakeets learn tricks.
 These birds are fast learners and will soon learn how to step up and down.
 More advanced tricks, similar to what might be taught to a dog, include teaching a parakeet to roll over, wave, play dead, fetch, or even do fun activities like riding on miniature skateboards or dancing.
+Bonding Bits are the perfect treat for training and Kaytee provides training content to help you train and bond with your bird.
 Daily training sessions will strengthen the bond between you and your parakeet, but keep sessions to no more than 10 to 15 minutes to avoid stress or boredom.
 To build the strongest bond and achieve the best training results, spread several sessions throughout the day.
-When you aren't around, your parakeet will need toys to entertain itself.
-These colorful birds love colorful toys, and moving parts such as spinners, bells, or balls are especially attractive to parakeets.
-Swings and ladders are other toy options, and layered play centers are perfect for climbing on and foraging through.
-Every few days, rotate toys in and out of the cage to stimulate the bird with new activities for more interesting play.

 Is Your Parakeet Happy And Healthy